§24.9. Quality early literacy initiative; legislative findings; development; criteria;

 (5) Require, beginning with the 2022-2023 school year, each public school to

-on grade level, or below grade level.
+level, or below grade level.
 The number of students identified for referral for gifted

 evaluation or targeted for literacy intervention shall also be reported.

-year, to the Senate Committee on Education and the House Committee on Education
+(7)(a) Submit a report to the Senate Committee on Education and the House

-detailing the results of the literacy assessment for each public elementary school, each public
+Committee on Education detailing the results of each literacy screener for each public

-school system, and the state as a whole.
+elementary school, each public school system, and the state as a whole.
+The report shall be

-(b) The report shall include:
+(b) Each report shall include:

 (i) The number and percentage of students in kindergarten through third grade with